-All IQ Digital Backs support tethered Live View using FireWire 800 or USB 3.0, except for the IQ3 100MP and 50MP Digital Backs which offer Live View with USB 3.0 only.
+All IQ Digital Backs support tethered Live View using FireWire 800 or USB 3.0, except for the 100MP and 50MP IQ Digital Backs which offer Live View with USB 3.0 only

-The IQ3 100MP Trichromatic, IQ3 100MP or IQ3 100MP Acromatic Digital Backs have an additional live view output option to an external monitor or screen via HDMI.
-The HDMI output connector is located behind the CF-port door on the right hand side of the IQ3 100MP versions.
-(HDMI output is described on next page).
+IQ3 100MP have an additional live view output option to an external monitor or screen via HDMI.
+The HDMI output connector is located behind the CF-port door on the right hand side of the IQ3 100MP.
+(HDMI output is described on next page)